9: …And the World Will Go On Without You

 Surprisingly, a new notification — an announcement from the WDF.
 Or rather, from Khan.
 Murder drone incident, six dead — including Uzi.

 But Doll was already answering.
 “If she is lucky.
 But… her mother died the same day as mine.
 I knew that.
 I did not expect our fates to be closer intertwined.
-That is not dead, so long as it awaits.”
+That is not dead, that can lie in wait.”
 Doll licked oil from the bowl.
-(At least, Lizzy assumed so; she angled it to hide the evidence.)
+(At least, Lizzy assumed so; the girl angled it to hide the evidence.)

-So, that loser sided with murder drones?
+So, the loser sided with murder drones?
 Lizzy almost wanted to know the story.
 Not having any friends probably makes you desperate enough to team up with genocide bots, I guess.

 Still, why did Doll sound so somber, at that?
 “Don’t tell me you’re going to apologize.”